What is a sabbatical?

 Here are more Frequently Asked Questions:

-How will Mike’s responsibilities be reallocated?
+How will Eric's responsibilities be reallocated?

 Is there anything I can do to help?